rpy2/rpy2/doc/source/overview.rst

 ======== ===========
 Software Versions
 ======== ===========
- Python   2.6
+ Python   2.6; 2.7
- R        2.11; 2.12
+ R        2.12; 2.13
 ======== ===========

-Python 2.4 and R 2.7 might compile, but there is much less testing done with those platforms and likely limited hope for free support.
+Python 2.4 might compile, but there is much less testing done with those platforms and likely limited hope for free support.

-Python 3.1 will install, but at the time of writing still has minor issues.
+Python 3.2 will install, but at the time of writing still has a couple of minor issues.

 .. note::